 Prepare a brief description/biography.
 List any training your dog or cat has had: house-, crate-, and/or obedience training.
 How does she get along with other animals, children, strangers?

-Be honest.
-Full disclosure will help you find a new home that is a good fit for your beloved dog or cat, and ease his transition to a new home.
-Disclosing up front that your four-legged family member needs more training, for example, may spare him from being dismissed from his next home for being unruly.
+Honesty and full disclosure will help you find a new home that is a good fit for your dog or cat, and ease his transition to a new home.
+Sharing up front that your four-legged family member needs leash or house training, for example, may spare him from being dismissed from his next home for being unruly.

 Friends and family

 Ask trusted family, friends, coworkers, and others you know to adopt your dog or cat.
 Speak with other pet guardians in your area, veterinarians, groomers, pet store staff, boarding or daycare staff, and others in the local pet care industry.

 Many nonprofit humane societies and animal rescues accept courtesy listings for their websites from those seeking to rehome a companion animal.
 Social networking on animal rescues’ or breed-specific Facebook sites may expedite the rehoming process.

 Once a prospective adopter contacts you, consider interviewing the individual and conducting a home visit to make sure your pet’s next home is his forever home.

 Does the adopter have prior experience caring for pets?
 A home and/or yard big enough to accommodate your animal?
 Do they have the financial means to care for your pet – especially if he has special needs or a chronic medical condition?

 Most importantly, do they have realistic expectations about living with your pet?
 For instance, placing an active dog where she is home alone for 8-12 hours a day is not a good fit for your pet or her new family.
 Nor is placing a pet who is anxious around children into a household with young kids.